dumberjs/examples/aurelia-typescript-scss-tape/README.md

 Note we use `"esModuleInterop": true` in `tsconfig.json`, more details in [TypeScript 2.7 release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html).

 [Tape](https://github.com/substack/tape) is my choice of testing lib.
-With dumber, finally it can works with Aurelia.
+With dumber, finally it can work with Aurelia.

 Demo app for dumber bundler.
 More details in `gulpfile.js`